Last Updated on May 23, 2020 by Irena Domingo

 2. Factors to consider when choosing your accommodations in Russia

-Personally, I look at four main points when booking accommodations: that they are well located and have easy access to public transportation; price; that they allow for free cancellation up until the day before the trip; and that they have good reviews from other visitors.
+Personally, I look at four main points when booking accommodations: location and easy access to public transportation; price; free cancellation; and reviews from other visitors.

 2.1.
 Location and easy access to public transportation